bnb/ideas/README.md

 ### Link it forward
 Link it forward allows the HTML author to link to pages that don't currently exist, but _will exist in the future_.
 There will be a visual representation of the link that tells the reader if the link currently exists or not.
 Based off the idea of linking to the next post in a series of blog posts before it's published, so readers in the future can go to the next post without the author needing to edit the original.

+### Scaffolding.json
+A command line tool that builds the scaffolding of programming projects in plain English.
+Returns a json file to reference.

 ## Tent